 Pick a date to clean your beach.
 You should do this at least once per month.
 Twice per month in the summer would be even better!

-Wear your Adopt-A-Beach T-Shirt and/or hat.
+Wear your Adopt-A-Beach T-Shirt or Ambassador Vest.
 Visitors at the beach will want to talk with you and learn what you are doing.

 Take a garbage bag, litter-gitter, clip board, and forms.
 Take a GPS unit if you have one available to document the location of hazards, large items that you need help removing, or dead birds or fish.